 For men in poor health, the side effects can be more severe, including heart attach and even death.
 For this reason, prescription medications are often not recommended for men who are diabetic, obese, are on nitrate medication, or smoke cigarettes.

 Penis pumps are a common and incredibly effective treatment for erectile dysfunction.
+In fact, in an article by Dr. Larry Lipschultz published in Prostate.net, he notes that penis pumps are designed to help men achieve and maintain a healthy erection.
 The pump creates a vacuum around the penis.
 This expands the tissues within the penis, causing it to fill with blood.
 The process to use a penis pump is simple.

 - Create Vacuum – Using either a manual or electronic pump, a vacuum in the cylinder is created, causing the penis to fill with blood and become erect.